navigation

 B2B customers demand more from their buying experience.
 They expect accessibility and intuitive interfaces and online processes that save them time and money when ordering and reordering.
 They expect to view past orders, manage negotiations, and approvals without contacting sales reps.

-One way to meet customer expectations head-on is by adopting self-service online portals.
+One way to meet customer expectations head-on is by adopting self-service online tools also known as customer portals.
 This post will cover a customer portal definition, its business benefits, examples of other companies implementing B2B self-service portals, and how your company can launch a B2B customer portal of your own.

 What is a Customer Portal?